IEEE-University-of-Houston/Rave2Go-An-STM32-Intro/README.md

 ![Rave2Go_Session_2](https://user-images.githubusercontent.com/25860232/195998130-08edfeb0-eb30-4636-92e1-5680c82fe9d6.png)

-Week 2: UART & constructing the MP3 Player
+Session 2: UART & constructing the MP3 Player
   - What are communication methods?
   - What is UART?
   - Show students how to wire and program the MP3 module via UART